Learn how community college can be a great start for becoming a scientist or engineer.

 Equalizing the science field for all students

 Race is, without a doubt, a topic of much discussion in colleges and universities across our nation.
-America is, after all, the land of the free, and we pride ourselves as a country that offers opportunity to all.
+America is, after all, the land of the free, and we pride ourselves as a country that offers an opportunity to all.
 However, as a nation, we haven’t always lived up to the standard we set for ourselves many years ago.
 At community colleges, though, many “color barriers” are being shattered, especially when it comes to students looking for a career in a scientific or engineering field.

 On average, community colleges do an excellent job recruiting and preparing minority science and engineering students for success in the post-collegiate world.
 In fact, 50% of surveyed Hispanic science and engineering graduates attended community college before receiving their bachelor’s or master’s degree.